felselva/mathc/REFERENCE.md

 struct vec vector3_subtract(struct vec a, struct vec b);
 ```

-The result is a 3D vector for the subraction of the 3D vector `a` with the 3D vector `b`.
+The result is a 3D vector for the subtraction of the 3D vector `a` with the 3D vector `b`.

 ```c
 void pvector3_scale(struct vec *a, float scale, struct vec *result);